 About the Award

-The MLA Civil Liberties Champion Award is an award to recognize a person or organization that has furthered the cause of intellectual freedom or social responsibility in significant and notable ways.
+The MLA Civil Liberties Champion Award is an award to recognize a person or organization that has furthered the cause of intellectual freedom or social responsibilities in significant and notable ways, especially with relation to libraries.
 The award is intended to provide an opportunity to honor persons outside of the library community; therefore, no active librarian is eligible for consideration.